Did you try our 1-Bowl Easy Black Beans from Scratch yet?

 - Best when fresh, though leftovers keep stored separately in the refrigerator up to 4 days.

-*Nutrition information is a rough estimate based on 1/4 of the recipe calculated with 1/4 avocado and the oil but without optional ingredients or sauces.
+*As the recipe is written, nutrition information is a rough estimate calculated with 1/4 avocado and the oil but without optional ingredients or sauces.

-*Prep/cook time includes cooking rice, warming cooked beans, cooking plantains, and assembling bowl.
+*Prep/cook time includes cooking rice, warming cooked beans, cooking plantains, and assembling bowls.